Duckulus/syn-sniff/README.md

 4. Open `plugins/SynSniff/config.yml` and configure the plugin
 5. Restart the Server

+⚠️ **Important:** In your config, you must set the correct network interface for your system.
+**This is required for the plugin to work!** You can find interface names using
+`ip link show` (Linux/macOS) or `netsh interface show interface` (Windows).
+You should the interface your server uses to connect to the internet or local network.

 ## Installation (proxy)

 First make Sure you meet all the [Requirements](#requirements)